Licensed Meets levels, calendar and resources

 Guide to the four levels of licensed meets

-All licensed meets are subject to ASA laws and regulations and the ASA Technical Rules of Racing.
+All licensed meets are subject to Swim England Regulations and Technical Rules.
 They are graded into four levels.
-For a detailed description of each level download our Open Meet Licensing Criteria PDF here.
+For a detailed description of each level download the Swim England Open Meet Licensing Criteria (27 January 2020).

 Level 1 Meets are long course (50m) only and cover National, Regional and County Championships.
 Their purpose is to enable athletes to achieve qualifying times for entry into National, Regional and County Championships.